Everything you need to know about homeowners insurance

 You also can save a significant amount of money if you pay your homeowners insurance up-front and in full directly to the insurance company.
 You as the borrower are ultimately responsible for the insurance payment and — while unlikely — lenders sometimes make errors when paying the insurance premium — for which you will be liable.

-Discuss the escrow process with lenders when comparing and getting preapproved for your mortgage and consider your financial situation carefully.
+Discuss the escrow process when comparing lenders or when getting preapproved for your mortgage and consider your financial situation carefully.
 If you are concerned about being able to make your payments on time and see value in letting the lender earn interest on your money in exchange for the convenience factor, using an escrow account might be right for you.

 Conversely, if you are financially responsible, want to hold on to your money and corresponding interest as long as possible, and prefer the added control of handling the homeowners insurance payment yourself, it may be a prudent decision to opt out of escrow if your loan terms allow it.